fdb/slarg-website/projects/on-sand-unpacking-preciousness.md

 • What part can sand play here as an exemplification for material finitude?

-\
-And to make these work-able I started with:
+and to make these work-able I started with:

 • How do we pack sand?